What Is Email Marketing: Everything You Need to Know

 Why Use Email Marketing?

-There are a lot of benefits for using email marketing.
+There are a lot of benefits of using email marketing.

 One of which is that 86% of professionals prefer to use email when communicating for business purposes.
 That is very significant because it is a very strong indicator that email is not going away anytime soon.